volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 This process is complicated and there are many things that can go wrong, therefore relying on it is a bit risky.

-In summary, while your client-side JavaScript application can be indexed, it is still better to use Server-Side or Pre-Rendering, as it makes your website faster both, for users and crawlers.
+In summary, while your Client-Side JavaScript application can be indexed, it is still better to use Server-Side or Pre-Rendering, as it makes your website faster both, for users and crawlers.

 ## Common JavaScript Issues